 This project seeks to create a network across art practices centered around abandoned psychiatric hospitals in Nordic countries.
-It seeks to highlight the relation between art, mental health and psychiatry, as well as creating new perspectives on the planning of the areas surrounding these hospitals.
+It seeks to highlight the relation between art, mental health and psychiatry, as well as creating new perspectives on the planning of the areas surrounding these hospitals, now housing artistic communities.

 We have met many committed residents and workers in the area.
 This made us curious to investigate whether there were similar places in the Nordic countries where art has become an important part of the disused hospital environment.